Healthdirect Free Australian health advice you can count on.

 How is bladder prolapse treated?

-There are different treatment options available.
-The treatment your doctor recommends will usually depend on how severe the prolapse is and how much it is affecting you.
+There are different treatment options available for bladder prolapse.
+The treatment your doctor recommends will usually depend on how severe your prolapse is and how much it is affecting you.

 Pelvic floor exercises

-These are exercises that tighten your pelvic floor muscles and make them stronger.
-It’s best to see a pelvic floor physiotherapist to make sure you are doing them correctly.
+Pelvic floor exercises help tighten your pelvic floor muscles and make them stronger.
+It's best to see a pelvic floor physiotherapist to make sure you are doing them correctly.

 The Continence Foundation of Australia has produced this video on how to do pelvic floor exercises: